espadrine/espadrine.github.com/blog/src/a-base32-checksum.md

 Let's compute c·P<sup>n+1</sup> = -S.
 Opposites are equal in GF(2ᵏ), so -S = S.

+Now, we need to inverse P<sup>n+1</sup>.
-The second insight is that, since a primitive element is a generator of its finite field, its powers loop around through all non-zero values.
+To do that efficiently, we need the following insight: since a primitive element is a generator of its finite field, its powers loop around through all non-zero values.
 Therefore, P<sup>2ᵏ-1</sup> = 1, and so, P<sup>n+1</sup>·P<sup>2ᵏ-n-2</sup> = 1.
 This gives us the inverse of P<sup>n+1</sup>, which we can get by generating all the powers of P when initializaing the system.

 Then we have c = S·P<sup>2ᵏ-n-2</sup>.